Earle Hyman: Death

 Hyman died in 2017, at the Lillian Booth Actors Home in Englewood, New Jersey.
 He was 91.

 In June 2020, the Folger Shakespeare Library, a private research library in Washington D.C., acquired Hyman's personal items and memorabilia to be displayed as the Earle Hyman Collection.
 In personal correspondences Hyman wrote that he and Rolf Sirnes (1926–2004), a Norwegian seaman, had lived together for fifty years.
 Hyman described their relationship as a passionate friendship and wrote that Sirnes was his partner.

+In March 2026, actor Delroy Lindo, soon after receiving an Academy Award for Best Supporting Actor nomination, tearfully told an interviewer how eternally thankful he was for Earle Hyman having been a "savior" in his life.
+When Lindo was still a young actor, out of work and feeling "hopeless...at such a low point when Earle gave me that affirmation.
+He said, 'Young man, you have nothing to worry about.' " And Lindo said he cries every time he recalls Hyman's compassionate, encouraging words.

 Connections to Norway

 In Norway, Hyman was seen as a friend of the country and had a cabin in Skånevik.
 Hyman learned to speak Norwegian through Sirnes, who was originally from Haugesund.
 In the 1990s, they lived in New York City.